rclone/rclone/CONTRIBUTING.md

 config` and is added to the docs with `make backenddocs`.

 The only documentation you need to edit are the `docs/content/*.md` files.
-The MANUAL.*, rclone.1, web site etc are all auto generated from those during the release process.
+The MANUAL.*, rclone.1, web site, etc. are all auto generated from those during the release process.
 See the `make doc` and `make website` targets in the Makefile if you are interested in how.
 You don't need to run these when adding a feature.